MTRNord/matrix-spam-ml/README.md

 You do not have to strip urls like in the training data.
 However it might yield better results if you strip the html tags.

+## Ethical use/How the usage of the model is intended

+The model is trained mainly on SMS and matrix spam.
+It is not curently checked for racism or other discrimination factors against other groups.
+It is also at this time not checked how exactly it reacts to various scenarios.
+Therefor please keep this in mind while using the model.

+Additionally the model was designed as a warning systems for admins and not as an automod.
+This is important as a warning system has a lot wider tollerances while an automod should be very certain to take actions against people.

+While following this paragraph isnt mandatory I hope you keep it in mind and use this model ethically and not for discrimination in the network.

+## Future Plans

+- [ ] Mjolnir plugin/patch for collecting spam and using it to retrain the model.
+- [ ] Balancing the sample data
+- [ ] Synapse Plugin to use as an automute bot across the whole HS.
+- [ ] Mjolnir plugin that allows applying the suggestions

 ## Support

 For support you can join [#matrix-spam-ml:midnightthoughts.space](https://matrix.to/#/#matrix-spam-ml:midnightthoughts.space) on Matrix.